denten-books/plain-text/5-chapter.md

 What is the concept of a user in Unix?
 User is also a file.

 - User belongs to groups and owns files.
-- User structure is hierarchichal, depending on the three levels of acccess: read, write, and execute.
+- User structure is hierarchical, depending on the three levels of acccess: read, write, and execute.
 - Unix has preference for plain text as an interface to the human.